 About Our Kennel

-The History of Cabeza Grande.
+The History of the Grande.

 Cabeza [ca-BAY-sa] Grande [GRAHN-day] is translated into ‘Great Head’ in Spanish.
 When we started our kennel in 1991 we thought long and hard about what we wanted to be known for.
 We wanted the name of our kennel to reflect the one most important thing we personally thought made a great dog.
 That’s a hard thing to come up with, then put into simple words to use as a name.
-We thought, health, temperament and type, but what does this mean?
-A good looking dog with a great head on its shoulders!
+We thought, health, temperament, and type, but what does this mean?
+A good-looking dog with a great head on its shoulders!
 So first and foremost, while we do want to produce beautiful dogs with strong temperaments and sound health, we thought that a dog with a ‘great head’ on its shoulders was the most important aspect.

-The Presa Canario “Type” Debate.
+The Canario “Type” Debate.

 In the midst of all the hype and rhetoric about what’s real and what’s fake, we decided to add one more tool to our arsenal.
-Starting the beginning of 2009, all Cabeza Grande breeding dogs will have DNA profiles available.
+Starting at the beginning of 2009, all Grande breeding dogs will have DNA profiles available.
 This service is offered by UKC as yet another positive breeding tool.

-Presa Canario VS. Dogo Canario.
+Presa VS. Dogo.

 Gossip and the Dog Community.

 One of the most malignant and harmful issues in any dog community is gossip.
 While sometimes information about dogs can only be obtained by speaking to people whose knowledge may only be secondhand, for the most part this way of communication is of no value.
 In our breeds community, we have a lot of infighting and rivalries that are ongoing.
-This side fights with that side, that side fights with this side and its almost impossible for a new comer to sift through all of it and come out with any better understanding of the whole situation.
-A good rule of thumb is to avoid breeders who talk bad about other breeders.
+This side fights with that side, that side fights with this side and it’s almost impossible for a newcomer to sift through all of it and come out with any better understanding of the whole situation.
+A good rule of thumb is to avoid breeders who talk badly about other breeders.
 Unless they have empirical evidence of the claims they make, its just gossip being told by possibly a rival breeder or disgruntled former client.
 If you call us, we will not talk about other breeders, if we have nothing good to say, we say nothing at all.
 So please do not ask us to comment about other breeders.
 We prefer to talk about our own program and goals, what we think is good and bad about each of our own dogs, and leave the gossip to the used car salesmen and the old ladies [or young men] in show rings.

 Hobby Breeder Vs. Commercial Breeder.